lijunzh/yews-doc/source/dataset.rst

 yews.datasets
 ====================

-All datasets are subclasses of :class:`torch.utils.data.Dataset` i.e, they have ``__getitem__`` and ``__len__`` methods implemented.
+All datasets are subclasses of :class:`yews.datasets.BaseDataset` i.e, they have ``__getitem__`` and ``__len__`` methods implemented.
-Hence, they can all be passed to a :class:`torch.utils.data.DataLoader` which can load multiple samples parallelly using ``torch.multiprocessing`` workers.
+Hence, they can all be passed to a `torch.utils.data.DataLoader`_ which can load multiple samples parallelly using ``torch.multiprocessing`` workers.
 For example: ::